thefella/thefella.github.io/Faroe Islands/_posts/2016-05-14-faroe-islands-may-2016.md

 [//]: # Conor Quote
-{% include quote.html quote="The Faroe Islands are so close, yet they feel like a completely different world!" cite="Conor MacNeill" image="/assets/img/faroes/conor_boat.jpg" wow="fadeInLeft" %}
+{% include quote.html quote="The Faroe Islands are so close to my home in the UK, yet they feel like a completely different world!" cite="Conor MacNeill" image="/assets/img/faroes/conor_boat.jpg" wow="fadeInLeft" %}

 [//]: # Teachers